ivan-curada/Awesome-GCP/ACloudGuru/Introduction-to-Google-Cloud-Platform/README.md

 #### Global System

 GCP is intrinsically global

-    - servicese are built for world-wide customer
+- services are built for world-wide customer
 - good user experience, not with scalability

 AWS is intrinsically region-scoped

 Regional Model

 - simplifies data sovereignty
 - know where data is physically

 Global Model

 - easier to handle latency and failures in a global way
 - could be more sensitive to multi-region/global failure modes
   - doesn't mean that the regional model is immune to this
   - dues to service failures, not underlyting hardware issues

 #### Physical Infrasture

-vCPU
+- vCPU
-Physical Server
+- Physical Server
-Rack
+- Rack
-Data Center (building)
+- Data Center (building)
   - actual building
   - clear separation of duties for workers
   - Virtual tour of GCP data center
-Zone
+- Zone
   - on or more data centers logically grouped together
-    - each zone is designed independently to other zones Region
+  - each zone is designed independently to other zones
+- Region
   - zones are grouped into a region
-    - zones within can communicate to each other quickly Mu
+  - zones within can communicate to each other quickly
+- Multi-Region
+  - Each region in a multi-region is at least a 100 miles away from each other
+- Private Global Network
+  - traffic from one server to another remains in the private network
+- Points of Presence (PoP)
+  - Network edges and CDN locations
+  - connects to the public network
+- Global System